Knowledge Hub

 Senior value is not just speed.
 It is judgment, reducing risk, guiding others, making better trade-offs and helping teams deliver under pressure.

-Choose one target role, update your resume language, build one example, practice five interview stories and learn the top concepts employers mention.
+Choose one target role, update resume language, build one example, practice five interview stories and learn the top concepts employers mention.

-How to make your resume less generic
+Making a resume less generic

 Replace vague claims with evidence.
 Mention problems solved, systems used, stakeholders supported, documentation created and outcomes improved.